streamlit/docs/content/library/get-started/multipage-apps/create-a-multi-page-app.md

 # Create a multipage app

-In the [last section](/library/get-started/multipage-apps), we learned what it takes to create multipage apps, including how to define pages, structure and run multipage apps, and navigate between pages in the user interface..
+In the [last section](/library/get-started/multipage-apps), we learned what it takes to create multipage apps, including how to define pages, structure and run multipage apps, and navigate between pages in the user interface.
 If you need a refresher, now is a good time to take a look.

 In this guide, let’s put our understanding of multipage apps to use by converting the familiar `streamlit hello` command to a multipage app!